The key to successfully supporting virtual teams is using the right communication tools, so there’s no disconnect.

 Of course, we use own service for communicating internally and with customers.

-Each of us have a unique extension, which we can use to make and receive calls/texts on our device of choice.
+Each of us has a unique extension, which we can use to make and receive calls/texts on our device of choice.
 I can reach other employees simply by dialing their extension, and if I want to go ahead and make a public announcement, I can intercom and page other team members.

 Create a call flow with a conference bridge, and give that call flow an extension.
 You can create conference bridges for different purposes, and teams can dial in for conference calls by simply dialing that extension.